devjgm/papers/cpp_civil_time.md

 library, leaving only complicated libraries that programmers struggle to understand and use correctly.

-A few years ago we set out to fix these problems within Google by:
+A few years ago we set out to fix these problems within Google by doing the
+following:

 * Defining a simple mental model that will help programmers reason about arbitrarily complex situations involving time, time zones, DST, etc.